kubotal/kad-doc/kad/docs/guide/250-kadcli.md

 ## Curl commands

-If you want to access this API directly, for example to build some tools around KAD, you can use the `--curl` option on almost all commands the generate the REST API call.
+If you want to access this API directly, for example to build some tools around KAD, you can use the `--curl` option on almost all commands to generate the REST API call.

 ```
 $ kadcli kad components list --curl